 Quynn’s Calling to become an OOlah (One Who Balances) and an Animist Minister:

-While in her late 20’s, Quynn had a strange experience that immediately called her to learn how to journey for herself (see end of page for description).
+While in her late 20’s, Quynn had a profound experience that immediately called her to learn how to journey for herself (see end of page for description).
 Since then, she has committed to remembering the wisdom of Nature and her ancestors, and to utilize this wisdom in our complex and changing world.
 Quynn created the first version of this website in 2000, to describe her approach to, and connection with, modern Animism while offering information for others who are seeking their Animist and spiritual path.
 Today, ShamanicAnimism.com is growing to be a Resource Portal for folx of many paths, particularly those who are returning to the wisdom of their shamanic heritage after generations of silence.

 In her own tradition, Quynn does not call herself a “shaman”,

 she is called “OOlah”-One Who Balances.

 She is of the Butterfly People, Raven Clan and Beaver Lodge.

 Bear claims her as their own and protects her work.